AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/adguard-outbound-proxy.md

 Proxy host | *127.0.0.1*
 Proxy port | *9050*

-Or you can tap on **Add proxy** and enter these values manually, then set the Orbot proxy as a default one.
+Or you can tap **Add proxy**, enter these values manually, and set Orbot as a default proxy.

 5. Enable AdGuard protection.

-> Please note, AdGuard will now forward all traffic through Orbot proxy, if you disable Orbot proxy, then Internet connection will be unavailable until you disable outbound proxy settings in AdGuard
+> Now AdGuard will forward all traffic through Orbot.
+If you disable Orbot, Internet connection will be unavailable until you disable outbound proxy settings in AdGuard.

 ### How to use AdGuard with PIA (Private Internet Access)

-*here we presume that you are already a PIA VPN client and have it installed on your device*
+*Here we presume that you are already a PIA VPN client and have it installed on your device.*

 1. Open AdGuard and go to **Settings -> Network -> Proxy settings**.

-2. Tap on the **Add proxy server** button and enter the following data:
+2. Tap the **Add proxy server** button and enter the following data:

 Field      |  Value
 -------    | ---------